matthewfaller/c-game-development/01-hello-world/chapter-1.md

 # Chapter 1, Hello World

-Most programmers first program in C will be the traditional "Hello, World" program.
+Most programmer's first program will be the traditional "Hello, World" program.

-However, there are many, cooler things we could output.
+However, there are many, cooler things we could do...

 ## "printf" - Print with Formatting

-Documentation for `printf` can be found [here] (http://www.cplusplus.com/reference/cstdio/printf/ "click for docs")
+Documentation for `printf` can be found [at this link](http://www.cplusplus.com/reference/cstdio/printf/ "click for docs")

 ### Quick Examples